Flood restoration works – roads

 Caution

-Design work for the restoration of a land slip on Tomewin Road has been completed by Civil Consult and is now waiting on completion of the Environmental approvals.
+Design work for the restoration of a land slip on Tomewin Road have been completed by Civil Consult and the project is currently out for tender to the construction market which closes early March.

 Council has received funding for the restoration of a land slip site on Tomewin Road and is awaiting final design approval for the work.